aaziz993/compose-multiplatform/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for compose-multiplatform, **including completely new features and minor improvements to existing functionality**.
-Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.
+This section guides you through submitting an enhancement suggestion for [INSERT PROJECT NAME] **including completely new features and minor improvements to existing functionality**.
+Following these guidelines will help [INSERT DEFAULT BRANCH]tainers and the community to understand your suggestion and find related suggestions.

 <!-- omit in toc -->
 #### Before Submitting an Enhancement